sukhjinder-kumar/blog/_posts/2023-09-20-Markdown Guide.md

 ### 2.9 Horizontal line

-Not sure why I put it last, to draw a horizontal line whose purpose can be thought as divider use `---` i.e 3 dashes (or more).
+Not sure why I put it so back, to draw a horizontal line whose purpose can be thought as divider use `---` i.e 3 dashes (or more).

 ### 2.10 HTML